ofiwg/libfabric/man/fi_mr.3.md

 Returns the remote protection key associated with a MR.  The memory registration must have completed successfully before invoking this.
 The returned key may be used in data transfer operations at a peer.
-If the FI_RAW_MR mode bit has been set for the domain, then the memory key must be obtained using the fi_mr_raw_key function instead.
+If the FI_MR_RAW mode bit has been set for the domain, then the memory key must be obtained using the fi_mr_raw_key function instead.
 A return value of FI_KEY_NOTAVAIL will be returned if the registration has not completed or a raw memory key is required.